Divad614/Calculator_JS/README.md

 Features:

+1.)
 It has BODMAS built into it and can use brackets in a equation.
+2.)
+It can use keypresses as well as button clicks.